 - Disputes are generally resolved faster.

-- Parties are then able to move forward and make a new life for themselves.
+- Parties are then able to move forward and make a new life for themselves in a matter of months rather than years.

 - Private details are not aired in a public forum such as a courtroom.
 However, in some circumstances arbitrators are compelled by law to report matters to the relevant authorities.
 It is therefore important to discuss the issue of confidentiality prior to signing an arbitration agreement.